ElVit/hassio-addons/samba/DOCS.md

 ### Option: `custom_config` (mandatory)

-Enable this option to use a custom smb.conf.
+Enable this option to use a custom `smb.conf`.
-If there is no smb.conf file in the `config_dir` directory, then a default smb.conf is created.
+If there is no `smb.conf` in the directory `/addons_config/8b00f271_samba/`, a default `smb.conf` is created.
-If this option is disabled a default smb.conf is created each time the addon is started.
+If this option is disabled, a default `smb.conf` is created each time the addon is started.

-### Option: `config_dir` (optional)

-The directory where the custom smb.conf file shall be stored.
-Each time the addon is started the smb.conf file is copied to the original directory where it will be used.
+If this option is enabled, your current `smb.conf` will be used on next addon start.

 ### Option: `logins.username` (mandatory)